 Mark Whelton, for example, believes that while ‘vinyl appears expensive compared to CD’s’, ‘the production costs are greater’.

-‘However it is my belief that vinyl is now relatively cheaper than ever in the UK compared to the other of my passions, beer, gigs and football.
+‘However, it is my belief that vinyl is now relatively cheaper than ever in the UK compared to the other of my passions, beer, gigs, and football.

 ‘In the 60’s a LP cost the equivalent of 20–25 pints of beer.
-When I started going under-age in the 70’s to the local pub a LP cost the equivalent of 15 pints.
+When I started going underage in the 70’s to the local pub a LP cost the equivalent of 15 pints.
 Now a LP cost 4–6 pints of beer.
 I appreciate that indirect taxation has affected the price of beer in the UK but even so.

 ‘From posters I have seen gig tickets in the 60’s were considerably cheaper than LP’s.
 You could probably take a few friends with you for the same price.
 I still somewhere have tickets from head-line gigs in the mid to late 70’s.
 Paid £5,50 for The Who, probably paid £6.50 for Springsteen’s first “River” tour.
 LP’s were cheaper but generally it was the gig or the LP approach on my limited budget.
 The price of gigs nowadays is such that it is 4–5 LP’s or a ticket.’

 Likewise, many might ask the parallel question ‘why are CDs so expensive?’
 A blank CD costs next to nothing to produce and even less to transmit the files of the music onto – lending flame to the CD vs Vinyl debate.
-Artists supposedly receive even less of the sale of a CD, too, so there seems to be no reason why CDs are not being held accountable for these relatively soaring prices throughout the western world.
+Artists supposedly receive even less from the sale of a CD, too, so there seems to be no reason why CDs are not being held accountable for these relatively soaring prices throughout the Western world.

 So, there you have it!
-Hopefully your curiosity regarding why is vinyl so expensive has been satiated somewhat and that you are feeling a little more clued up about the various processes that can have an effect on the overall price of a new record.
+Hopefully your curiosity regarding why is vinyl so expensive has been satiated somewhat and you are feeling a little more clued up about the various processes that can have an effect on the overall price of a new record.

 It is a messy situation no doubt, though it is no doubt one worth investing some thought and time in.
 The sale of records gives the artists far more breathing room, especially in today’s day and age where the recording artist is not necessarily the artist that is signed to a major label.
 In this way, the artist is given much more freedom to create the music that you live.